saul-stack/korg-minilogue-max-device/README.md

 ### Development Process

-#### Research
+#### Research and discovery
-- Studied the MIDI CC standard
+- Studied Max [documentation](https://docs.cycling74.com/), browsed forums and drafted ideas for the project's goals
-- Installed Max and began practising
+- Installed MaxMSP and began experimenting with creating and modifying simple patches
+- Studied the MIDI interface standard, including MIDI CC and routing

 #### Planning and presentation